3 to 4 years part-time

 Veterinary physiotherapy is now well established as a mainstream complimentary treatment and offers the opportunity to become part of a growing professional community.
 Successful completion of this programme will provide individuals with more extensive opportunities for graduate employment as a VP in the animal health sector by developing the specific scientific, technical and business skills required.
 On successful completion, students will gain a recognised Higher Education postgraduate qualification as a veterinary physiotherapist as well as being able to apply for registration with the Animal Health Professions’ Register and membership of NAVP.

-Due to the course being a part-time only, Harper Adams is unable to accept international students who will require a Tier 4 Visa.
+Due to the course being part-time only, Harper Adams is unable to accept international students who will require a Student Visa.
 If you require more information on this please visit the UK Visas and Immigration website.

 All modules are at level 7 unless indicated.